Hilbert property for low-genus families and degree-one del Pezzo surfaces: Low-genus families on degree-one del Pezzo surfaces

 For $N \in \mathbb{Z}_{\geq 1}$, let $V_N \subset X$ be the non-empty Zariski-open corresponding to pairs $(\underline{a},P), \underline{a}=(a,\ldots,e,f_0,\ldots,f_3), P=[x_0:y_0:z_0:w_0]$ such that $w_0 \neq 0, 3z_0+2f_2w_0/f_3 \neq 0,$ the polynomial $f(t)-f(z_0/w_0)$ is separable, and $[N](\rho^{-1}(P)) \neq O$ on $\mathcal{E}_P$.
 Choose now $N$ to be divisible by the torsion exponents of all elliptic curves over $K$.
 This is a finite number by (the generalization of) Merel's theorem.

 For any $x \in V_N(K)$, the del Pezzo surface $\pi^{-1}(\pi(x))$ has the Hilbert property by Theorem \ref{thm:2}.
-The morphism $\pi|_{V_N}:V_N \to U$ has geometrically integral generic fiber and thus sends non-thin sets to non-thin sets.
-Then, since $V_N(K)$ is non-thin by Hilbert's Irreducibility Theorem (recall that $X$, and thus $V_N$, is rational), $\pi(V_N(K))$ is non-thin.
+Now, the morphism $\pi|_{V_N}:V_N \to U$ has geometrically integral generic fiber and thus sends non-thin sets to non-thin sets.
+In particular, since $V_N(K)$ is non-thin by Hilbert's Irreducibility Theorem (recall that $X$, and thus $V_N$, is rational), the set $\pi(V_N(K))$ is non-thin.

 Finally, for $\eta$ the generic point of $U$, we have the following properties for $X \to U$: \begin{enumerate} \item for every $u \in U$, we have $\operatorname{rk} \Pic X_u \geq \operatorname{rk} \Pic X_{\eta}$; \item the set of $u \in U$ such that $\operatorname{rk} \Pic X_u > \operatorname{rk} \Pic X_{\eta}$ is thin. \end{enumerate} The first property follows from injectivity of specialization on the Picard group (see e.g.\ \cite[\S5]{VA}).
 More precisely, in (2) we mean that there exists a finite collection of irreducible covers $\pi_i:Y_i \to U, i=1,\ldots,r$ of finite degrees $>1$ such that $\operatorname{rk} \Pic X_u > \operatorname{rk} \Pic X_{\eta}$ if and only if $u \in \operatorname{im} (Y_i(\kappa(u))\to U(\kappa(u)))$.
 This holds by applying Hilbert's Irreducibility Theorem to the family of degree-240 polynomials whose roots parametrize the lines in each surface in our family.
 The Galois orbits of lines correspond to the irreducible factors of these polynomials and determine the Picard rank.
 The Picard rank can only increase if an irreducible factor becomes reducible upon specialization, which occurs over a thin locus.
+Thus the Picard rank can only increase over a thin locus.
 By a result of Kloosterman \cite[Lem.~2.5,~Prop.~2.9]{Kloosterman}, reproving a result of Desjardins and Naskrecki \cite[Sec.~4.2]{DN}), the del Pezzo surface

 where we take $A$ and $B$ to be transcendental variables over $K$, has Picard rank $1$.
 This surface is a member of the family $X \to U$: it is the specialization at the generic point $\xi$ of the copy of $\A^2_K$ in $\A^9_K$ defined by $f_3=A, e=B, c=1$, and where all the other coordinates are trivial.
 Then by (1) we get $1 \leq \operatorname{rk} \Pic X_{\eta} \leq \operatorname{rk} \Pic X_\xi =1$, thus $\operatorname{rk} \Pic X_{\eta}=1$.
 Hence by (2) the set $T \subset U(K)$ corresponding to del Pezzo surfaces with Picard rank $\geq 2$ is thin.
 Then $\pi(V_N(K)) \setminus T$ furnishes the sought non-thin set of parameters. \end{proof}